Medieval Art

 The medieval period, also known as the Middle Ages, is a monumental epoch in European history, spanning from the 5th to the 15th century.
 Despite its occasional label as the Dark Ages, this era was a crucible of cultural, artistic, and intellectual development, birthing a myriad of art movements and styles that continue to shape our world today.

-Byzantine and medieval art, though emerging in different cultural and historical contexts, share a close bond.
-Byzantine art, spanning from the 4th to the 15th centuries, is characterized by a two-dimensional style that places a strong emphasis on religious iconography.
+Though emerging in different cultural and historical contexts, Byzantine and medieval art share a close bond.
+Byzantine art, spanning from the 4th to the 15th centuries, is characterized by a two-dimensional style that strongly emphasises religious iconography.
 It features stylized, hieratic figures with elongated proportions, large eyes, and intricate decorative details, often depicted frontally.
-Byzantine art draws inspiration from Greek and Roman art, as well as Eastern cultures like Syria and Persia.
+Byzantine art draws inspiration from Greek and Roman art and Eastern cultures like Syria and Persia.

 Medieval art, prevalent in Europe during the Middle Ages from the 5th to the 15th century, is a diverse collection of styles and techniques.
 While religious themes were dominant, medieval art also explored a broader range of subjects.
 It transitioned from a more abstract and stylized approach, influenced by Byzantine art, to a more naturalistic and three-dimensional style.
 Techniques such as stained glassfrescoesilluminated manuscripts, and sculpture in wood and stone were typical in medieval art.
 The art drew inspiration from a variety of sources, including Byzantine, Celtic, Germanic, and Islamic art, resulting in regional variations across Europe.